 Baseball has a tradition of family connections, brothers, cousins, fathers, and sons.
 Bobby and Barry Bonds.
 Ken Griffey Senior and Junior.
 Tito Francona and Terry Francona.
 Baseball family trees are part genetic and part network… Read more »

-Earlier this week on Episode 3 of the Banished to the Pen Podcast, I told host Ryan Sullivan that I probably hadn’t purchased a pack of baseball cards since 1994.
-My reasons could be summed up… Read more »
+Earlier this week on Episode 3 of the Banished to the Pen Podcast, I told host Ryan Sullivan that I probably hadn’t purchased a pack of baseball cards since 1994 (I looked back on some of… Read more »

 When I was collecting cards, issues of Beckett Baseball Card Monthly had a page listing the address for each team’s stadium.
 It was easy to not pay this page much mind, but I saw it… Read more »